RCOSDP/weko/docs/developersguide/invenio-modules.rst

 ext.py
 >>>>>>

 This is a specific file that you shouldn't touch except if you want to have advanced features.
-It contains a class that registers your module into the Invenio application, and load your default config variables.
+It contains a class that registers your module into the WEKO3 application, and load your default config variables.

 version.py
 >>>>>>>>>>